SaraCoder: Orchestrating Semantic and Structural Cues for Resource-Optimized Repository-Level Code Completion: Experiments

 \subsubsection{For RQ1: Dominant Cross-File Code Accuracy.}

 Table~\ref{tab:crosscodeeval} illustrates that {\ours} surpasses the top-performing Repocoder on the CrossCodeEval dataset, achieving an average improvement of $1.50$ in EM, $0.77$ in ES, $1.11$ in ID\_EM, and $0.61$ in ID\_F1.
 This indicates {\ours} provides more effective information and generates code with higher semantic accuracy, better capturing intended functionality.
 The enhanced ID\_EM further shows {\ours}'s superior ability to interpret context and select appropriate identifiers.
 These advancements effectively mitigate misleading superficial similarity and external symbol ambiguity, leading to more reliable and contextually relevant code.
 For Java code completion, {\ours} shows better EM and ID\_EM, with slightly lower ES and F1 scores.
-Because of Java's static typing and verbosity, even small structural changes (e.g., bracket placement) can heavily affect ES/F1 scores, despite functional correctness.
+This discrepancy is attributed to the inherent characteristics of Java's static typing system and complex code structure.
+These features lead to the generation of code that is logically correct but contains numerous textual variations and boilerplate redundancies.
+Consequently, small structural deviations (e.g., misplaced brackets) are more readily penalized by metrics such as ES and F1.